-AD219 Fashion Illustration - Advanced Techniques
+AD219 Fashion Illustration - Advanced techniques

-Students learn to develop basic drawing skills and color theory to portray fundamental fashion figures and garment details.
+Lecture Hrs: 05 Students learn to develop basic drawing skills and color theory to portray fundamental fashion figures and garment details.
 This course introduces the student to fashion sketching with a focus on drawing the fashion figure, fabric shapes, and garment details.
 Sketching accessories and descriptive rendering techniques will be presented to further advance the skills of the student.

-PREREQUISITE - AH105, FD100, FD102, FD104, FD106, FD216, FD218, FD108, FD214, FD110, FD112, AD109, AD209
+PREREQUISITE - AH105, FD100, FD102, FD104, FD106, FD216, FD218, FD108, FD214, FD110, FD112, AD109, AD209 will create a resume and perform a mock interview to be reviewed by faculty and peers.